parkash34/ai_banking_assistant_agent/README.md

 - Never commit your .env file to GitHub
 - Test accounts are hardcoded — no real database
-- Conversation history resets when server restarts
+- Conversation history resets when the server restarts

 ## 👤 Author